All-In-One: Artificial Association Neural Networks: Artificial Association Networks

-First, make two dictionary data structures.
-One is a dictionary($dict_{x}$) that stores data for each data type.
-The other is a dictionary($dict_{idx}$) that preserves the batch-index information of the data.
-We tour the mini-batch data in order and store the key is the domain($\tau_{d}$) of data, and the value is the input data($x$).
-And the other dictionary stores the type and index.

-Therefore, the input data are collected for each type, which is called $X_{\tau}$.
-And the input data become type-mini-batch data for each type and becomes batch-inputs for the feature extraction network of that type.

-Let $\mathbf{x}_{\tau}$ denote the output of the feature extraction network.
-Finally, the $\mathbf{x}_{\tau}$ moves to the original batch index through the previously-stored batch index($dict_{idx}$).
+This algorithm extracts features from batch neuronodes during batch learning.
+Several types of domains exist within batch neuronodes, and the feature extraction networks applied to each domain are different; therefore, it is very inefficient to extract the sample features one by one.
+Thus, we perform feature extraction by grouping based on domain and ungrouping to find the original batch index (as Fig. \ref{fig:febatch}).

-This methodology divides mini-batch samples by type, and the domain-mini-batch size varies each time(fig.\ref{fig:febatch}).
-Therefore, we recommend using a weight standardization\citep{qiao2019micro} or group normalization\citep{wu2018group} to avoid batch normalization\citep{ioffe2015batch} affected by the batch size.
-We described the details of the network we used in sec \ref{appendix:usedmodels}.
+This method divides mini-batch samples by domain, and the domain-mini-batch size varies each time (Fig. \ref{fig:febatch}).
+Thus, we recommend using weight standardization\cite{qiao2019micro} or group normalization\cite{wu2018group} to avoid causing batch size to affect batch normalization\cite{ioffe2015batch}.
+We describe these algorithms in detail in Appendix \ref{algorithm:batch_type_embedding}.